radish-es/casebook-property/content/docs/sample.md

 {{< problem blue-mountain >}}

+This is some additional text in between the modules.

+{{< concept sticks >}}

-This is some additional text.
+This is some additional text in between the modules.

 {{< case mariner >}}